 The Democracy and Human Rights Education in Europe (DARE) Network is a Europe-wide network devoted to promote active democratic citizenship and human rights through formal education, non-formal and informal education, and life-long learning.
 It inclueds primarily NGOs, academic institutions and training providers .
 DARE was officially launched on 28 June 2003 in Antwerp.

-DARE is registered under Belgian NPO law (Ondernemingsnummer: 480.114.168) as a non-profit organisation (vereniging zonder winstoogmerk) and has its legal seat in Belgium (DARE vzw, c/o Lifelong Learning Platform, Rue de l’Industrie 10, 1000 Brussels).
+DARE is registered in Belgium (Ondernemingsnummer: 480.114.168) as a non-profit organisation (vereniging zonder winstoogmerk) and has its legal seat in Brussels (DARE vzw, c/o Lifelong Learning Platform, Rue de l’Industrie 10, 1000 Brussels).